spcl/dace/doc/source/sdfg/passes.rst

 ====================

 Passes are an important part of compiler infrastructures, enabling efficient modification of a whole program.
-All modifications to an SDFG, including pattern-matching transformations, are performed as ``Pass``es on the graph.
+All modifications to an SDFG, including pattern-matching transformations, are performed as passes on the graph.

-``Pass``es can be grouped together in ``Pipeline``s and depend on each other.
-The ``Pipeline`` object, upon applying, will ensure dependencies are met and that passes do not run redundantly.
+Passes can be grouped together in Pipelines and depend on each other.
+The :class:`~dace.transformation.pass_pipeline.Pipeline` object, upon applying, will ensure dependencies are met and that passes do not run redundantly.

 See more information and examples in :ref:`available_passes`.